Showing posts with label help. Show all posts

 The Laws of Mother Nature

 Pious people call the invisible force God.
 Scientists call this force energy.
 Ordinary people call it Mother Nature.
 To reap its benefits, we must maintain balance in everything this force offers.
 The term applies to both positive and negative aspects.
 Both joy and sadness are present in the world.
 There is both light and darkness in the world.
 Both birth and death exist in the world.
 Upon closer examination, we discover that everything possesses an opposite aspect.
-Digging a little deeper reveals a wealth of fascinating facts.
+Digging slightly deeper reveals a wealth of fascinating facts.
 For example, rivers do not drink their water, trees do not eat their fruits, and the sun does not shine on itself.
 Everything is created in such a way that life for others is a law of nature.
-For example, a doctor does not treat himself but treats other people, so he gives of himself to others.
+For example, a doctor does not treat himself but treats other people, so he provides of himself to others.
 A shoemaker also makes shoes for others.
 A teacher teaches others.
-It is now a question of who gives how much of himself for others and with what intention.
-When we examine history, we find that famous individuals did not solely experience an ideal life.
+It is now a question of who provides how much of himself for others and with what intention.
+When we examine history, we observe that famous individuals did not solely experience an ideal life.
 There have been good times and bad times.
 The more you laugh, the more you grieve.
 It turns out that we are all born to help each other.
 The extent to which we assist each other varies.
 Nature shows us that giving and sharing are natural and necessary for the maintenance of life.
 Life for others is a fundamental principle of nature.
 Serving others is not just a moral choice, but it is a fundamental principle of existence.
 This principle reminds us that we are part of a larger system and that our actions have an impact on others.
 Selflessness and serving others are basic principles of life.
 Making others content is the source of true happiness.
 It doesn't matter how challenging it may be.
 Life is beautiful when you are contented.
 However, how will we know if we are truly happy?
 Most likely, we will discover true happiness when our actions bring joy to others.
 We perceive the impact of our actions through the words we read or hear.
 We see the effect of our actions.
 For example, you helped someone who was in need at that moment.
 Even if you inspire someone who has despaired by showing them the right path, you have given them hope.
 There are laws that we cannot change.
 The ball, thrown at the wall, returns with the same force.
 The same force measures our successes.
 If you have developed a product that a large number of people use, then your success rewards you.
 I will never forget my grandfather's words.
 Whoever does whatever he does always thinks that he is doing the best for himself but does not realize that his actions and words may harm others, and that will come back to him someday.
-However, our success is always in some way connected to our loved ones.
+However, our loved ones always play a role in our success.
 Your successes, for better or worse, always go with the people around you.

 Monday, October 3, 2022